 A considerable body of significant data has been generated from the archaeological investigation of workers' housing in Greater Manchester, enabling a variety of plan forms and construction details to be identified.
-Large-scale excavations in the Shudehill and Ancoats areas of Manchester city centre (Miller and Wild 2007), for instance, have recorded the foundations of workers' housing spanning the late eighteenth to early twentieth centuries.
+Large-scale excavations in the Shudehill and Ancoats areas of Manchester city centre (Miller and Wild 2007), for instance, have recorded the foundations of workers' housing spanning the late 18th to early 20th centuries.
 These have included cellar dwellings, single-depth cottages, and numerous examples of double-depth houses.
-Very few back-to-back houses in region have been subject to archaeological investigation, however, and any physical remains of this monument type have a rarity value.
-In this respect, Sites 05, 06, 08, 10 and 12 are potentially of interest.
+More recently, archaeological excavations carried out in Rochdale town centre by Salford Archaeology in 2018 enabled different types of early 19th-century workers' housing to be investigated.
+Relatovely few back-to-back houses in region have been subject to investigation, however, and any physical remains of this monument type have a rarity value.
+In this respect, Sites 02, 04, and 06, are potentially of interest, although only a small part of Site 04 lies within the Site Area.